Metro-Records/la-metro-councilmatic/README.md

 docker-compose up -d
 ```

+Note that you can omit the `-d` flag to follow the application and service logs.
+If you prefer a quieter environment, you can view one log stream at a time with `docker-compose logs -f SERVICE_NAME`, where `SERVICE_NAME` is the name of one of the services defined in `docker-compose.yml`, e.g., `app`, `postgres`, etc.

+When the command exits (`-d`) or your logs indicate that your app is up and running, visit http://localhost:8000 to visit your shiny, new local application!

 ### Load in the data

 Every hour, DataMade scrapes the Legistar Web API and makes the results available on the Open Civic Data API, which hosts standardized data patterns about government organizations, people, legislation, and events.
 Metro Board Reports relies upon this data.

 The django-councilmatic app comes with an `import_data` management command, which populates your database with content loaded from the OCD API.
 You can explore the nitty-gritty of this code [here](https://github.com/datamade/django-councilmatic/blob/master/councilmatic_core/management/commands/import_data.py).

-Run the `import_data` command, which may take a few minutes to an hour, depending on how much data you need to import:
+Run the `import_data` command, which may take a few minutes to an hour, depending on how much data you need to import.
+You can read more on how to limit the amount of data you import [in the wiki](https://github.com/datamade/la-metro-councilmatic/wiki/Commands-to-know#importing-data-to-councilmatic).

 ```bash
 # Run the command in the background (-d) inside an application container.